HackYourFutureBelgium/home/students/hyf-workflows/module-projects.md

 2. The issue has a checklist with working links to each project requirement
    - Project requirements will be described in more detail as a checklist in each module README.
 3. All of the links must work!
 A dead link will count as a missing assignment.
-4. Your card needs to be in the "READY FOR REVIEW", "NEEDS REVISION", or "BLOCKED" column.
+4. Your card needs to be in the "READY FOR REVIEW" or "NEEDS REVISION" column.
-5. An issue in the "BLOCKED" column needs to show a best effort, including:
+5. An issue in the "DOING" column it must have a `help-wanted` label show your best effort to find your way, including:
-   - A description of what your team is stuck on and why \(including links to code!\)
+   - A description of what why you are blocked
    - What you have tried so far
    - What you will try next
+   - Links to the guilty code

 If your coach finds something is incomplete or your project has some problems, they will move your card to "NEEDS REVISION".
 This still counts as an on-time homework submission!
 Your group can address the feedback in the coming week.